SimpleDataLabsInc/prophecy-docs/docs/tutorials/low-code-spark/genaichatbot.md

 The “play” button runs the Pipeline and offers data previews between Gems.
 This interactive feature is super handy to see how each Gem manipulates the data and to quickly check that the data is produced as expected.
 The project runs entirely on Spark and will scale for any data volume, big and small.

 Now that we’ve had a brief introduction to the Prophecy Pipeline editor, let’s dig into the Pipelines specific to the Generative AI Chatbot.
-The Pipelines accomplish two goals: (a) ingest web documentation text data and vectorize it, and (b) a streaming inference Pipeline to read messages from Slack, lookup vectors, query an LLM to formulate answers and send them back to Slack.
+The Pipelines accomplish two goals: (a) build a Knowledge Warehouse full of vectorized web documentation, and (b) a streaming inference Pipeline to read messages from Slack, query an LLM to formulate answers, and send them back to Slack.
 Notice most of the data manipulations are standard transformations to help construct a prompt for the OpenAI model (or the model of your choice).

 ## Step 2: Build a Knowledge Warehouse